 1. Audit your database

-With GDPR in place, 75% of databases that consist of emails are not being used anymore.
-Remove the users’ Personal information (PI) from your database if they Opt-out from your mailing list.
+Remove the users’ Personal information (PI) from your database if they opt-out from your mailing list.
 For new users, send an automated email to confirm their subscription.

 2. Create tailored content

 Create a tailored marketing strategy for prospects with lead magnets such as eBooks, PDFs, and white papers in exchange for collecting their PI.
 This way, you change your prospects into potential customers.

 3. Flash a pop up on the website